daominhwysi/docscanner/output.md

 <user_query>
-@mml_start@Mark the letter A, B, C or D on your answer sheet to indicate the word whose underlined part differs from the others in pronunciation in each of the following questions.
+@mml_start@Mark the letter A, B, C or D on your answer sheet to indicate the word whose underlined part dihnfers from the others in pronunciation in each of the following questions.

 Question 1: A. chemistry  B. chicken  C. change  D. choose Question 2: A. laughed   B. passed   C. played   D. watched@mml_end@
-@slurp_incomplete_start@sectionHeader: Mark the letter A, B, C or D on your answer sheet to indicate the word whose underlined part differs from the others in pronunciation in each of the following questions.
-qs:
+@slurp_incomplete_start@qs:
 >dnum: 1
 >type: mcq
 >items: